-On 30 December 1964, the first session of the Conference on development, trade, investment and technology transfer – UNCTAD — was held in Geneva (Switzerland) .
+On 30 December 1964, the first session of the Conference on trade and development– UNCTAD — was held in Geneva (Switzerland) .
 Since then, for nearly half a century, UNCTAD is the principal organ of the UN General Assembly in the field of trade and development.

 Today the main Conference’s goal is to promote integration of developing countries and countries with economies in transition into the global economy and its development through trade and investments.
 To this end, continuous analysis is made in accordance with the specific needs of member states.
-UNCTAD member states are provided with seminars and courses, thematic projects of technical assistance.
+UNCTAD membership provides with the opportunity to benefit from seminars, courses, thematic projects of technical assistance.

 The Conference activities are embodied in three basic forms: intergovernmental dialogue on urgent issues on the international economic agenda, analytical work and technical cooperation.
 UNCTAD does not work on regulatory arrangements, mandatory for all members of the organization.
 Its activities are advisory by nature.

 UNCTAD consists of 193 states.
 Belarus joined the organization in 1964.
-The BSSR was one of the initiators of the United Nations Conference on Trade and Development, and since the founding of the organization it has been actively involved in its various bodies.
+The BSSR was one of the initiators of the convocation of the United Nations Conference on Trade and Development, and since foundation of the organization it has been actively involved in the activities of its various bodies.

 Membership in UNCTAD is one of the priority areas for Belarus in cooperation with international financial and economic institutions.